Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 PASSIVE

-ACTIVE-PASSIVE ACCOUNTING ACCOUNTS
+ACTIVE-PASSIVE ACCOUNTS

 ACCOUNT TYPE